How do I get backspin on the cue and improve my draw stroke?

-You will probably receive all sorts of contradictory advice on this one.
 The only real requirement is that you hit the ball low.
 If the object ball is far away, you will also need to hit the ball hard to keep back spin (also known as draw or screw) on the cue ball, as the cloth rubs the spin off.
 Some things to keep in mind: You must chalk your tip well; most players don’t.
 A shorter bridge (hand to cue ball spacing) will let you hit where you want more accurately.
 If your elbow is pumping up and down, hitting the intended spot on the cue ball is more of a challenge.
 Do you jump up at the end of the shot?
 Do you follow through so the tip ends at least a ball diameter or two beyond the original position of the cue ball, or do you jerk abruptly to a stop at the instant of contact?

 Why do many pros aim lower on the ball than they actually hit with draw shots?

 Some players address the CB lower than they intend to hit the ball to help better visualize the center of the ball.
 See cue tip height on CB for more information.